snigdhagit/snigdha/content/home/experience.md

   * Some regression methods for dependent data
   * Automated variable selection algorithms from a competing class of linear models such as L-1 and L-2 penalized algorithms
   * Permutation tests and bootstrapped regression methods
-  * Challenges from a modern regression (learning) perspective: multiple comparisons, multiple testing and inference post selection """
+  * Challenges from a modern regression (learning) perspective: multiple comparisons, multiple testing and inference post selection. """

 [[experience]]
   title = "Professor"